-We always think that being emotional is a sign of weakness.
-We believe that others would jump right off when we show even a little of that soft side and take advantage of us.
-That is why we tend to hide our true feelings.
-We have this mentality that we think we need to show the world that we are strong despite being emotionally damaged.
+Others would jump right off when we get emotive and take advantage of us.
+That is why we tend to stop ourselves from being emotional.
+We have this mentality that we think we need to show the world that we are strong despite being emotional.
 But there is entirely nothing wrong with that, though.
-In some fortunate instances, that strategy works fine, especially for those who want to focus on immediate emotional healing.
-However, the usual result of that forceful recovery process is going back to severe turmoil.
+In some fortunate instances, that strategy works for those who want to focus on immediate healing of disturbing emotions.
+However, the usual result of that forceful emotional process is going back to severe turmoil.
 This emotional turmoil leads to various negative outcomes.

-When we are emotionally not okay, we often tell everyone the opposite.
+When we are emotional and not okay, we often tell everyone the opposite.
 When someone asks, “How are you?” it is merely easy to respond, “I’m okay,” though we are not.
-But why is that?
-Of course, our intention is not to lie to others, but we find security while lying about our feelings somehow.
+Of course, our intention is not to lie to others, but we find security while lying about emotional feelings somehow.
 Perhaps that is due to the belief that everything shall pass and that we should not make a big deal over a strange emotional issue.
 We think that soon enough, things will get back to the way it was.
-Besides, we believe that there is no point in burdening others with irrelevant things.

-Being emotionally capable does not mean we should be strong enough to control our emotions.
-Instead, it means we should understand how our emotions, in a way, affect us and others.
-Of course, it is not easy to stay emotionally unavailable all the time.
+Being emotional does not mean we should be strong enough to control our emotional feelings.
+Instead, it means we should understand our emotional capability.
+Of course, it is not easy to stay emotional and unavailable all the time.
 But if we honor our emotional experience, our recovery will be all worth it.